cp-rep/Portfolio/README.md

 ## Description
 This portfolio is a small representation of miscellaneous school programming projects and endeavors.
 Examples range from low-level microcontroller projects to complex algorithm benchmarking.

 All included repository work has been left unedited beyond the date in which it was deemed "completed" (i.e. turned in or moved on from).
+Everything is written from scratch unless provided by the course and/or course resources.

 ### Project AWS MapQuest Alarmclock
 The Alarm Clock project combines an Arduino Uno, a SparkFun ESP8266 Thing Dev Board using I2C for interboard communication, and AWS (Amazon Web Services).
 The Arduino communicates with the Sparkfun ESP device which then connects with AWS to query Mapquest for dynamic traffic information for a desired route.
 The traffic information for that route is sent back to the Arduino where it is accounted for in a desired set alarm time.